 What is Catnip

-Catnip is also a great herb for human consumption.
-While catnip has a stimulating affect on cats it has the opposite affect on humans.
-It is often made into a tea with the leaves and flowers.
-For hundreds of years catnip has been used as a sedative to help treat insomnia.
-It is also used to treat gas and digestive problems, scarlet fever, cough, headaches, motion sickness, anxiety, stress, nervousness, and many other problems.
+This amazing herb is not just for cats!
+While it has a stimulating affect on them, it’s quite the opposite for humans.
+People often consume it by prepare a tea with the leaves and flowers.
+The tea has a sedative affect and is used to treat insomnia.
+You can also use this herb to treat gas and digestive problems, scarlet fever, cough, headaches, motion sickness, anxiety, stress, nervousness, and many other problems.
 Pregnant women should avoid catnip.

-How to Grow Catnip From Seed
+How to Grow Catnip

-Catnip is hardy in zones 3 to 9.
-The plant can grow over 3 feet tall (1 meter).
+You can grow catnip easily from seed.
+It is hardy in zones 3 to 9, and can grow over 3 feet tall (1 meter).
 Catnip will do will in most soil types, but it prefers rich, loamy, and well draining soil.
 Use sterilized black earth mixed with peat moss, water the soil so that it is moist but not soggy, then surface so the seeds.
 Catnip seeds require light to germinate, so if growing indoors just let them sit on top of the soil.
-If germinating the seed outdoors lightly cover the seed with soil or peat moss.
+When germinating the seed outdoors lightly cover the seed with soil or peat moss.

 Other Names and Varieties of Catnip

 Common catnip, lemon catnip, Greek catnip, catmint, camphor catnip, Japanese catnip, catnep, catrup, catswort, field balm, English catnip, nip, nep.

 If you’ve enjoyed this article, please comment and share it!